Cinco Rios Lodge, Chile

 Cinco Rios Lodge

-The Lodge accommodates up to 12 guests.
-Six bedrooms with two king beds per room, a sitting area with comfortable chairs, a private bathroom, and a beautiful balcony overlooking the Simpson Valley.
+The Lodge is situated in the foothills of the Andes Mountains on 20 acres and overlooks the Simpson River Valley.
+Up to 12 guests are accommodated in six bedrooms, each featuring two king-size beds, a sitting area with comfy chairs, a private bathroom, and a beautiful balcony overlooking the river.
 The main living room boasts a large fireplace, comfortable armchairs, and sofas.
-Laundry service, Wi-Fi connection, a fly shop, and a fly tying room are available.
-The dining room’s large windows overlook green meadows and sunsets.
+The Lodge offers laundry service, Wi-Fi, a fly shop, a fly-tying room, and a massage room.
+The dining room’s sunset-facing windows overlook green meadows.

 Meals: Gourmet meals with spit-roasted meats, fresh fish, range-fed beef, and Chilean lamb.
 Patagonian and international cuisine.

-Alcohol: The open bar with local draft beer and Chilean wines is included in the package.
-Special wines and liquors are available for purchase.
+Alcohol: The open bar with local draft beer, Chilean wines, and spirits is included in the package.
+Exceptional wines and liquors are available for purchase.

 Getting to the Lodge:

 You'll fly to Santiago, Chile.
-Then you'll take a two-hour flight south to Balmaceda.
-A lodge representative will greet you at the Balmaceda Airport and drive you to the Lodge, about a 75-minute drive.
+Then, you'll take a two-hour flight south to Balmaceda.
+A lodge representative will greet you at the Balmaceda Airport and drive you to the Lodge, about a 25-minute drive.
 You’ll arrive at Cinco Rios Lodge in the afternoon and enjoy homemade empanadas and fine wine.

 Two anglers per room and guide: